 Another time when the temperature can have an impact is when a new fish is brought home from the fish store and added to an existing tank.
 Water temperature can change in transit, and again when the fish is added to the new tank.
 This is an unavoidable issue but can be minimized by making sure the fish is insulated during transport.

-Paper is actually a pretty good insulator, so using a couple of paper bags to place the fish in can help.
-Out the fish in a paper bag, then into an insulated cooler, and you'll further minimize temperature changes while transporting your fish.
+Paper is actually a pretty good insulator, so using a couple of paper bags to place the bag of fish in can help.
+Place the fish bag into a paper bag, then place that into an insulated cooler, and you'll further minimize temperature changes while transporting your fish.
 This is particularly important during cold weather, as well as during periods of extreme heat.
 Once the fish have reached their destination, they should be acclimated before releasing them into the new aquarium.

 Cold Water vs. Tropical

 Tropical fish are those that require heated water, generally in the range of 75-80°F (24-27°C).
 Because many homes are not kept in that temperature range day and night, these fish require a heated aquarium.
 Bettas are an example of a very popular fish that requires tropical temperatures towards the upper end of the scale.
-Tropical fish should not be kept with cold water fish.
+Tropical fish should not be kept with cool water fish.

 Most fish require specific temperature ranges when breeding.
-Often that is higher than normal temperature, but in some cases, breeding is triggered by a drop in temperature.
+Often that is higher than the normal temperature, but in some cases, breeding is triggered by a drop in temperature.
 When breeding fish, it is important to know the water temperature requirements of the species being spawned so that the temperature can be manipulated in a separate breeding aquarium to meet their needs.

 The best temperature for your fish depends on the species, but in general, tropical fish are most healthy in the range of 75-80°F (24-27°C).
 Cool water fish do better in temperatures below that, usually between 60° and 75°F (15-24°C), but some of them enjoy water well below 70°F, which is not suitable for any tropical fish.